• Skip to primary navigation

 Procrastination:

-Students procrastinate when they keep postponing certain activities that need to be done at that particular time for no reasonable reason.
+Students procrastinate when they postpone certain activities that need to be done at that particular time for no reason.

 See Also: 50 End Of The Year Gifts For Students